Sanders' immigration plan: Halt deportations, abolish ICE, welcome 50K 'climate migrants,' give welfare to all

 It remains to be seen to what extent other hopefuls in the 2020 race will go along with Sanders' plan -- particularly former Vice President Joe Biden and South Bend, Ind.
 Mayor Pete Buttigieg, who have taken more moderate stances on questions related to immigration enforcement.
 But parts of the plan are likely to be greeted with glee by the Trump campaign, which has viewed efforts to extend health care to illegal immigrants as damaging to Democratic chances in 2020.

-When a number of Democrats raised their hands in June to a question about whether those in the country should get health care illegally, Trump declared it "the end of that race!"
+When a number of Democrats raised their hands in June to a debate question about whether those in the country illegally should get health care, Trump declared it "the end of that race!"

 Fox News' Andrew Craft contributed to this report.